The Hoover Dam is one of the great engineering marvels of America – and soon, it may be a 20th century solution for storing renewable energy.

 “Our challenge is: How do we get to 100 percent green?” he said.
 “Storage helps.
 There’s no bigger battery in our system than Hoover Dam.”

-In order to move ahead with the dam proposal, research committees are evaluating the environmental and infrastructural impacts of the project to ensure that the pump house will not disrupt the local ecosystem or community.
+In order to move ahead with the dam proposal, research committees are evaluating the environmental and infrastructural impacts of the project to ensure that the pump house will not disrupt the local ecosystem or communities on the Arizona-Nevada border.
 If approved, the Los Angeles Department of Wind and Power hopes to complete the project by 2028.

 Shine Some Light On This Green Idea—Share It With Your Friends